MasoudAbedi/AIMCS-an-artificial-intelligence-based-method-for-compression-of-short-strings/README.md

 The size of strings compression with new method:        453206  0.775%  Sort=6
  ```

-It is worth mentioning that this algorithm can be used for compression of any types of short strings over any kind of network.
+It is worth mentioning that this algorithm can be used for compression of any types of short strings on any application.